Standing Water in Yard

 - Poor Soil: Water can only pass through and be disseminated amongst soil if it is porous enough to be breached.
 If your soil is overly compacted water may have a hard time breaking through the surface.
 Twin Oaks can help you deal with this problem with their aeration service which will loosen up and invigorate your soil.
 This problem is more difficult to solve if your soil is simply of poor quality.
 If your soil is composed primarily of a material like heavy clay standing water might be a recurrent problem for you in the future.

 - Changing Your Landscaping: At Twin Oaks Landscape, we obviously support the idea of altering one’s landscaping.
-However, if you’re going to do so you should certainly hire a professional, and you should consider your options carefully.
+However, if you’re going to do so you should certainly hire a professional landscape drainage contractor, and you should consider your options carefully.
 A new hardscape like a wall or patio can divert falling water’s natural path, creating pockets of standing water, but trees and other plants can as well.
 Our team can assess your area and see which option is best for your outdoor space.

 - A Leaky Irrigation System: Gutters and downspouts are meant to transport water to a more beneficial location, but sometimes they don’t do their job very well.
 Many systems simply dump the excess water they contain out onto their owner’s yard, creating pools of standing water.
 Twin Oaks can redesign or replace your irrigation system to make it far more effective.